-An inscription found in Hisarcık village about 10 km south of the city of Kayseri around the year 1900 was sent to Istanbul and today is in the Museum of Ancient Orient.
-The 60 by 60 cm basalt block has a 3-line hieroglyphic Luwian inscription on one face.
+An inscription found in Hisarcık village about 10 km south of the city of Kayseri around the year 1900 was sent to Istanbul and today is in the Ancient Orient Museum.
+The 60 by 60 cm basalt block has a 3-line Hieroglyphic Luwian inscription on one face.
 Inscription mentions offering of gazelles to Mount Harhara.
 The name Kurti is mentioned at the end of the text is probably the same person as king Kurti mentioned in Bahçeköy text.

 Hawkins, J. D. Corpus of Hieroglyphic Luwian Inscriptions, Vol 1, Berlin, 2000: 483-85, 496-97 and plts.
 268-69, 277.